Updated June 2019

 Learn more about each child by visiting the ‘Waiting Children’ tab in the drop down menu ‘Adoption Advocacy’ at the top bar of my blog!

-Meet *Stephanie! *Stephanie is a 17-year-old girl who is soft-hearted and has a beautiful singing voice.
+Meet *Stephanie! *Stephanie is an 18-year-old girl who is soft-hearted and has a beautiful singing voice.
 She loves to sing worship songs and just be around people.
 She can be shy, but if you ask her to sing, she comes right out of her shell.
 She loves to quietly sit and hold hands with volunteers. *Stephanie lives in a foster home with foster sisters on one of the floors at Joy Home.
 She has a sweet smile and a huge dimple on one side of her face, which you can see in the photo above!

-*Stephanie is blind as the result of having a small eye (micropthalmia) on one side and a missing eye (anophthalmia) on the other. *Stephanie lives at Joy home, a foster home that is currently seeking foster parents.
+*Stephanie is blind as the result of having a small eye (microphthalmia) on one side and a missing eye (anophthalmia) on the other. *Stephanie lives at Joy home, a foster home that is currently seeking foster parents.
 She is learning to play the piano.
 She attends Anjali School for the Blind (ASB) at Courage Home Purple each week, and receives Braille training at a local institute for the blind.
 She is currently learning to read the Braille alphabet, due to falling behind at her old school where her education was neglected because of her orphan status.
 ASB helps her improve her orientation and mobility (O&M) skills, and because of this, she is able to use a guide cane to navigate her surroundings.

 SCH is committed to supporting *Stephanie throughout her life.
 If she is able to live independently as an adult, SCH will help her do that.
 If *Stephanie is unable to live on her own due to whatever factors may be, they will help her do that, as well. *Stephanie will always have a place of love and support in SCH.